docQodly/docs/docs/studio/pageLoaders/components/rangeinput.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="55%">
         <ol>
-            <li value="2"><strong>Define the Datasource</strong>: Specify the appropriate Datasource that contains the data you want to display within the Range Input or retrieve from user input.
-This can be an attribute from an entity, an array, or a direct datasource of type number.
+            <li value="2"><strong>Define the Qodly Source</strong>: Specify the appropriate qodlysource that contains the data you want to display within the Range Input or retrieve from user input.
+This can be an attribute from an entity, an array, or a direct qodlysource of type number.
 For instance, you can select an entity, such as <code>dayplan.hotel_ID</code>.</li>
         </ol>
     </Column.Item>
     <Column.Item width="45%">